 Russo: I talked a lot with Craig Macneill [the director] about wanting to use a bit of silence to underscore the tension.
 I used a lot of silence in the middle of musical pieces.
 I wrote cord string swells with five or ten seconds of silence, which underscored the emotional connection between the two characters and the tension bearing down on both of them.
 It was lots of fun for me.
 Weaving melodies and themes out of that framework was interesting.
 The film performances were so great and didn’t need any help, which made my job a lot easier.

 Blast Magazine: Although you must feel relieved and overjoyed to finish each of your projects, which one has brought you the most happiness upon completion?

 Russo: I’ve taken joy in every project that I’ve done.
 Every time I do something, I really do feel so great and fulfilled.
 Lizzie was particularly fulfilling since I hadn’t written a score that sounded like that before.
 I was also particularly fond of Star Trek: Discovery since I had never written a big sci-fi action score for television.
 I loved working on Legion because it was filled with music that I love to play and write.

-Blast Magazine: What would be your dream television or film project to score?
+Blast Magazine: Now that you have completed so many wonderful projects, what would be your dream television show or film to score?

 Russo: I try to never look backwards or sideways.
 There are so many great pieces of film and television music.
 My dream was to work on Star Trek and I’ve now been able to score the return of the first season to television.
 When I found out, I literally lost my mind and freaked out.
 I felt like a kid in a candy store.
 I love making music for emotionally driven and interesting storytelling.
 I’ve had the opportunity to write music for really well told stories and that’s the dream.